 Science is an incredible thing, isn't it?
 Plants are in fact, also incredible, but because of science, we have this ever increasing body of knowledge that can break down exactly what is in a plant, how it works, and its effects on our body.

 Everyone is different of course, so not everyone responds in the same way to what they consume.
 That is why some people can drink 4 cups of coffee and feel great, while others can greatly feel the effects of a minute amount of coffee.
-That being said, if you find you are sensitive to coffee, it is good to know that you don't necessarily have to cut out all caffeine.
+If you find you are sensitive to coffee, it is good to know that you don't necessarily have to cut out all caffeine.

 Black, green and oolong teas all contain theanine, but green and oolong tea contains it at higher, more concentrated levels.
 And of course there are caffeine-free herbal teas/tisanes for those who want to skip the caffeine all together.

-As always, be aware that this is not health advice and should not be taken as such.
-Information on this blog and website should be taken as opinion and not a statement of fact.
+Please be aware that this is not health advice and should not be taken as such.
+Information on this blog and website are opinions and not statements of fact.
 Plants are potent and can have medicinal effects and impacts not stated herein.
-Please consult with your doctor before making any changes, especially if you have a health condition, are pregnant, or are taking medication.
+Consult with your doctor before making any changes, especially if you have a health condition, are pregnant, or are taking medication.